bondjimbond/islandora_metadata_extras/README.md

 * To add `<meta>` tags containing Dublin Core metadata:
   * Enable this option in the Metadata Extras admin options.
 No other configuration is necessary.
 This module provides a hook that allows other modules to alter the metadata before it is added to the page markup.
 See islandora_metadata_extras.api.php for more information.
 * To display datastream checksums within an object's Manage > Datastreams tab:
   * Enable this option in the Metadata Extras admin options.
 No other configuration is necessary, but unless you have enabled checksums on your datastreams, for example, using the [Islandora Checksum](https://github.com/Islandora/islandora_checksum) module, no checksums will be displayed.
-Only the checksum for the current version of the datastream is displayed.
+Note that only the checksum for the current version of the datastream is displayed.
 * To add an identifier element containing a UUID to your MODS datastreams:
   * Enable this option in the Metadata Extras admin options.
 No other configuration is necessary.